vbocan/IPFLang/article/IPFLang_CSI_Article.md

 ### 4.1 Currency-Aware Type System

 IPFLang employs a dimensional type system preventing cross-currency arithmetic errors at compile time, analogous to units-of-measure checking in scientific computing [11].
 The system supports all 161 ISO 4217 currency codes.
+The approach to currency as a type parameter draws on similar patterns in language standards for monetary computation, such as JSR-354 (Java Money and Currency API) [24], which defines standard interfaces for representing and manipulating monetary amounts in type-safe ways.

 #### 4.1.1 Type Language